poma/clap/clap_derive/README.md

+# !!!
+This is a fork of https://github.com/clap-rs/clap to publish v3 before it is published as official crate !!!

 # clap_derive

 Parse command line argument by defining a struct.
 It combines [structopt](https://github.com/TeXitoi/structopt) and [clap](https://crates.io/crates/clap) into a single experience.
 This crate is used by clap, and not meant to be used directly by